History of Patrick Reed in Timeline

 2007: U.S. Amateur Qualification and State Championship

-In 2007, Patrick Reed qualified for the U.S. Amateur and led University High to another state championship, also winning state medalist honors.
+In 2007, Patrick Reed qualified for the U.S. Amateur, led University High to another state championship, and earned state medalist honors.

-In 2008, Patrick Reed started his college golf career at the University of Georgia in Athens and advanced to the semi-finals of the U.S. Amateur.
+In 2008, Patrick Reed began his college golf career at the University of Georgia and faced an arrest for underage drinking and possessing a fake ID.

-In 2009, Pat Perez tied the record of 25-under-par at the Bob Hope Classic, which Patrick Reed surpassed in 2014.
+In 2009, Pat Perez tied the PGA Tour record of 25-under-par at the Bob Hope Classic, a record surpassed by Reed in 2014.

 2010: Jones Cup Invitational Win

-In 2010, Patrick Reed won the Jones Cup Invitational, adding to his amateur golf achievements.
+In 2010, Patrick Reed won the Jones Cup Invitational, showcasing his golf skills and adding another achievement to his amateur career.

-In 2010, Steve Stricker tied the record of 25-under-par at the John Deere Classic, which Patrick Reed surpassed in 2014.
+In 2010, Steve Stricker tied the PGA Tour record of 25-under-par at the John Deere Classic, a record surpassed by Reed in 2014.

 2011: NCAA Division I Title

-In 2011, Patrick Reed helped lead Augusta State to an NCAA Division I title.
+In 2011, Patrick Reed helped lead Augusta State to an NCAA Division I title, marking a significant achievement in his college golf career.

-In 2011, Patrick Reed turned professional after the NCAA Championship and played in his first PGA Tour event, the FedEx St. Jude Classic, where he missed the cut.
+In 2011, at the age of 20, Patrick Reed turned professional after the NCAA Championship and played in his first PGA Tour event, the FedEx St. Jude Classic, where he missed the cut.

 December 21, 2012: Marriage to Justine Karain